GirlsCodeLincoln/Curriculum/Hardware/readme.md

 16. We can also record video with raspivid - `raspivid -o Desktop/video.h264  -t 20000`.
 The following command will record 20 seconds of video and save it to your desktop.

-17. Type the following command to install VLC a free video player and some Python modules we'll need for the next section. - `sudo apt-get install -y vlc python-picamera python3-picamera`.
+17. Type the following command to install VLC a free video player, some Python modules we'll need for the next section, and Mirage a image viewer. `sudo apt-get install -y vlc python-picamera python3-picamera mirage`.

 18. After VLC has installed you should be able to double click on the `video.h264` icon on the desktop to play your video.